-If you were to ask me to sum up my Baja 1000 experience I would most likely squint my eyes in concentration, think deeply about the 48 hours I was awake, and shake my head because that intense blur of actions and emotions are impossible to put into so few words.
+If you were to ask me to sum up chasing the Baja 1000 with Canguro Racing, I would most likely squint my eyes in concentration, think deeply about the 48 hours I was awake, and shake my head because that intense blur of actions and emotions are impossible to put into so few words.

 What I can do is start from the top and share the experience step by step.
 When the documentary mini series that I helped produce with Koyo Productions for Toyota Canada comes out in February you’ll get a better feel for what happened, but you’ll still be missing the dust in the eyes and fumes of race fuel in your nostrils.

 So what is the Baja 1000?
 It’s the longest point-to-point race in the world.
 The course takes place on the Baja Peninsula of Mexico and serpentines from Ensenada to La Paz over approximately 1000 miles.
 A variety of vehicles can enter the race.
 You’ll see everything from Trophy Trucks worth half a million dollars down to Class 11, unmodified pre-1982 VW Beetles.